 Cover loosely with plastic wrap and let the meat marinate overnight in the refrigerator.

 Cook the Meat

-Place the lid on the pot, making sure that it covers tightly, and bake for 4 hours at 350 F.
+Place the lid on the pot, making sure that it covers tightly, and bake for 4 hours.

 Finish and Serve the Birria

-- Add enough hot water to the broth to make at least 2 cups.
+- As a Stew: If you would like the birria to be more like a stew or soup, you can turn the liquid into a broth.
+After cutting up the meat, let the liquid in the pan cool slightly and remove the bay leaves.
+Add enough hot water to the broth to make at least 2 cups and cook for about 15 minutes.
 Ladle the liquid over the meat and top with chopped cilantro and onion.
 Serve with a spoon and warm corn tortillas.